 - Likewise, you could also sync its usage history to your iCloud and access all the shortened URLs from any of your Apple devices.

-However, this extension comes at a price, and considering that there are free online alternatives available, the decision is up for debate.
+However, this extension comes at a price and considering that there are free online alternatives available, the decision is up for debate.

 Bottom Line: Best Safari Browser Extensions

 So with this, we round off the list of some of the best Safari extensions for your Mac.
 We have mentioned eight different types of extensions, each from a different domain.
-As per my personal preference, Save to Pocket, Translate and Grammarly is an absolute necessity.
+As per my personal preference, Save to Pocket, Translate and Grammarly is absolute necessity.

-Then when it comes to jotting down important points from a live launch event, I open YouTube via the PiPifier, bring it to one corner of my Docs page, and then transcribes the needed information with ease.
+Then when it comes to jotting down important points from a live launch event, I open YouTube via the PiPifier, bring it to one corner of my Docs page, and then transcribe the needed information with ease.

 With that said, do let us know in the comments which of the aforementioned extensions you have decided to give it a try or are actually using as of now.